 Onwards the trail, you will pass an array of abandoned mines in Evans Gluch, as well as Matchless Mine and Tip Top Mine.
 When leaving the trail to examine the surroundings, take caution since there are open mine shafts and other hazardous structures.

 After hiking 4.5 miles and gaining 590 feet in elevation, you will pass between the Greenback Crib Walls.
 The trail peak lies less than a mile ahead at Iron Hill with a 10,580 feet elevation.
-Before you rush for descent, take a breather at the trail peak and appreciate nature and the magnificent views of Mt.
-Massive, other fourteeners and nine of Colorado’s highest peaks.
+Before you rush for the descent, take a breather at the trail peak and appreciate nature and the magnificent views of Mt.
+Massive, other fourteeners, and nine of Colorado’s highest peaks.

 Continue to follow the trail through California Gulch and up to Georgia Gulch.
-For the final 2 miles, you will pass through a heavy forested area.
+For the final 2 miles, you will pass through a heavily forested area.
 When the landscape starts to clear again, give yourself a pat because that’s your cue that the trail end is just yards ahead.

 Tips for Mineral Belt Trail

-Do not rush to the trailhead just yet, acclimate yourself before heading off and be prepared for sudden weather changes, so dress in layers.
-Remember you will be hiking up a high altitude area.
+Do not rush to the trailhead just yet, acclimate yourself before heading off, and be prepared for sudden weather changes, so dress in layers.
+Remember you will be hiking up a high-altitude area.
 To manage the intense sun, wear sunblocks and never forget to bring extra water.